Alsip, Illinois

 Alsip is a village in Cook County, Illinois, United States.
 The population was 19,063 at the 2020 census.
-It is part of the Chicago metropolitan area.
+It is a south suburb of the Chicago metropolitan area.

 Alsip was settled in the 1830s by German and Dutch farmers.
 The village is named after Frank Alsip, the owner of a brickyard that opened there in 1885.
 The village began to grow after the Tri-State Tollway was built there in 1959.